eclipse/jnosql-databases/arangodb-driver/README.md

 ![Arangodb Project](https://github.com/JNOSQL/jnosql-site/blob/master/assets/img/logos/arangodb.png)

-**Arangodb**: ArangoDB is a native multi-model database with flexible data models for documents, graphs, and key-values.
-Build high performance applications using a convenient SQL-like query language or JavaScript extensions.
+**Couchbase**: Couchbase Server, originally known as Membase, is an open-source, distributed multi-model NoSQL document-oriented database software package that is optimized for interactive applications.

 ### How To test